Quick Navigation

 - Out-of-town country B&Bs marketed as "Kirkwall".
 Two or three Booking listings tagged "Kirkwall" are actually in Tankerness, Holm or St Ola — ten minutes by car.
 Fine if you've hired a car.
 A non-starter if you haven't.

 - Self-catering apartments without a host on site.
-The four hotels and three guest houses above all have someone on the desk when the late Scrabster boat lands.
+The five hotels and two guest houses above all have someone on the desk in the evening.
 A purely self-catering apartment with a lockbox is great when nothing goes wrong — less so when your flight is delayed and you can't find the key.
 Pick a hosted or staffed property for your first Orkney stay; switch to a self-catering apartment for the second.

 How to Book a Kirkwall Hotel Without Getting Caught Out